grafana/grafana/docs/sources/enterprise/access-control/permissions.md

 +++
 title = "Permissions"
-description = "Understand permissions in fine-grained access control" keywords = ["grafana", "fine-grained access-control", "roles", "permissions", "enterprise"] weight = 115
+description = "Understand fine-grained access control permissions" keywords = ["grafana", "fine-grained access-control", "roles", "permissions", "enterprise"] weight = 115
 +++

 # Permissions

-A permission is defined by an action and a scope.
-When evaluating a decision for access, user will be allowed to perform a specific action on a resource if they have a permission with relevant action and scope.
+Each permission is defined by an action and a scope.
+When evaluating a fine-grained access decision, consider what specific action a user will be allowed to perform and on what resource.

-To grant permissions to your users, you can create [built-in role assignments]({{< relref "./roles.md#built-in-role-assignments" >}}).
+To grant permissions to a user, create built-in role assignments.
+For more information, refer to [Built-in role assignments]({{< relref "./roles.md#built-in-role-assignments" >}}).

-Refer to [Resources with fine-grained permissions]({{< relref "./_index.md#resources-with-fine-grained-permissions" >}}) to learn more about which permissions are used for which resources.
+To learn more about what permissions are used for what resources, refer to [Resources with fine-grained permissions]({{< relref "./_index.md#resources-with-fine-grained-permissions" >}}).

 ### Action